Singapore Neighborhoods Guide - A Melting Pot of Cultures and Tastes

 There are some really great murals in Tiong Bahru, very different than the ones we’ve seen in Little India or Kampong Glam.
 The artist behind them is Yip Yew Chong, who grew up in this neighborhoods and through his stunning and detailed murals tried capturing the everyday lives of the local residents as he remembered them from his childhood memories.
 Check out this guide for the unique murals in the neighborhoods.

-Why Stay in Singapore's Tiong Bahru?
+Why and Where to Sleep in Singapore's Tiong Bahru?

 To be honest, this is not the most recommended area to stay in Singapore.
 There aren’t a lot of attractions and it’s located quite further away from the city center.
 On the other hand, if you’d like some peace and quiet and love smaller neighborhoods, you’d love this area.

-Katong and Joo Chiat
+Singapore's Neighborhoods - Katong and Joo Chiat

 Best Neighborhood to Learn about the Peranakan Culture